OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/building-moonray-container.md

+---
+title: Building MoonRay in a Docker container
+---
 # Building MoonRay in a Docker container

 These instructions should also be available in the *building* subdirectory of the source code.